A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Summary Conclusions

 \section{Summary \& Conclusions}

-We have sketched a concept for an electron--positron Higgs factory that avoids the difficulties inherent in the acceleration of positrons in plasmas, while producing a luminosity comparable to that of ILC and CLIC ($0.81 \times 10^{34}$~cm$^{-2}$~s$^{-1}$ and $0.46 \times 10^{34}$~cm$^{-2}$~s$^{-1}$ in the peak 1\%) at a greatly reduced cost.
+We have sketched a concept for an electron--positron Higgs factory that avoids the difficulties inherent in the acceleration of positrons in plasmas, while producing a luminosity comparable to that given in the ILC TDR and the CLIC CDR ($0.81 \times 10^{34}$~cm$^{-2}$~s$^{-1}$ and $0.46 \times 10^{34}$~cm$^{-2}$~s$^{-1}$ in the peak 1\%) with a much reduced facility footprint, capable of fitting inside the boundaries of many current laboratories.
+The main parameters of HALHF are compared to those of ILC and CLIC in Table~\ref{tab:4}.
+The ILC parameters shown in this table are upgraded compared to the TDR.

+The reduction in the size of HALHF compared to conventional Higgs factories leads to a greatly reduced cost.
 This is achieved by utilising the very high gradients attainable in plasma-wakefield accelerators, greatly reducing the cost of the high-energy electron linac, and by minimising the cost of the conventional RF linac used to accelerate positrons.
 The resulting asymmetric energies boost the annihilation products in the electron direction.
 This should not cause a problem experimentally, as testified by the successful physics programme carried out at HERA, whose boost was larger than is proposed for HALHF.
 Moreover, the asymmetric energy also enables use of asymmetric emittances, which makes it easier to achieve the required beam quality in the plasma-based accelerators and removes the need for a dedicated electron damping ring~--~saving significant capital and running costs.